CtrlK

 Suggestions

-Remove generic template sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria) that don't add MoA-specific value
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that add no task-specific value and consume significant token budget.

 DimensionReasoningScore